skyhitblog/skyhitblog.github.io/index.md

 ---
 # I'm a day dreamer.

 I day dream a lot.
-As much as that, I love working on new ideas.
+That inspires me to work on new ideas.

-I've worked with companies like Bitdefender and Amasty and have an experience as a Developer, Webmaster, Content Creator and Digital Marketer.
+I've worked with organisations like The British Council and Don Bosco University.

+I have experience as a Developer, Webmaster, Content Creator and Digital Marketer.

 Before passing my high school I started making money online via Blogging and Freelancing.

-We have created ads for brands like [Poptales](https://www.youtube.com/watch?v=z3c3GyQJVpk) and influential organizations like [Assam Don Bosco University](https://www.youtube.com/watch?v=x2In8M57bdY).
+We have created ads for brands and videos for artists.
+You may go through our [Youtube](http://youtube.com/alchemypixels) and [Vimeo](http://vimeo.com/alchemypixels).

-I love making videos with my buddy, [Hirak](http://facebook.com/Hirakjsarma/) and team [Alchemy Pixels](https://www.instagram.com/alchemypixels/).
-He's a great videographer.
-You should check his work.
+I love making videos with my team [Alchemy Pixels](https://alchemypixels.com).

-We have also worked with the teams of [RoughItOut](https://www.instagram.com/roughitout/) and [Metropolis Asia](https://www.instagram.com/metropolisasia/) and many other teams.

-My works have reached millions of people on Facebook and have been featured on popular pages like TVF and CampusDiaries.
+My design works have reached millions of people on Facebook and have been featured on popular pages like TVF and CampusDiaries.

-Right now I'm pursuing Engineering in Computer Science and IT.

-I love building apps using Ruby on Rails & React Native. 🚀
+I love building apps too.
+I use Ruby on Rails & React Native. 🚀

 I've gained a lot of experience by working with many amazing people.
 The journey has been great so far. :)